GabrieleGhisleni/EnergyProject/README.md

 ```

-To run the code with our services it is necessary to now create the [docker-compose.yml] as follows:
+To run the code with our services it is necessary to now create the [docker-compose.yml] (direct link
+to the file) as follows:

 ```sh
 ## docker-compose.yml